Allison Monaghan McGuire

 Prior to entrepreneurship, Allison managed communications and business development at a company formed by AOL, Cisco, and Yahoo!, Network for Good.
 She also has government experience in national security and human rights through her work on Capitol Hill and for the UK Parliament.

 Allison is an internationally acclaimed entrepreneur, belonging to organizations such as Summit, Vista Caballo, Women's Startup Lab, and Dreamers//Doers.
-She has delivered keynote speeches, guest lectured, and presented at China's Global Business Innovation Summit, SXSW, Plug & Play, BMW iVentures, NJ Tech, NYU, CUNY, Georgetown University, Columbia University, Mississippi State University, the Coalition for Queens, the East Harlem School, Mayfield Senior School, Soundview Academy, and the Chandler School.
+She has delivered keynote speeches, guest lectured, and presented at China's Global Business Innovation Summit, SXSW, Plug & Play, BMW iVentures, NJ Tech, NYU, CUNY, Georgetown University, Columbia University, Mississippi State University, the Coalition for Queens, the East Harlem School, Mayfield Senior School, Soundview Academy, the Chandler School, and Friday Coffee Meetup.

 A former award-winning actress, Allison obtained a degree in Theatre Arts and Political Science from Boston University.